Our experts recommend:

 What is gap insurance?

-It's common for consumers to buy cars with little or no down payment and then drive off in a vehicle worth less than what they owe when it leaves the lot.
+It's common for consumers to buy cars with little or no down payment and then drive off in a vehicle already worth less than what they owe when it leaves the lot.
 Even with a down payment, depreciation happens fast, so being upside down is not unusual.
 If your car is totaled, your comprehensive or collision insurance reimbursement is based on the vehicle's actual cash value, not your loan balance.
 You're responsible for the difference if the actual cash value is below the loan balance.

-However, the insurance company will cover the difference if you have gap insurance.
+However, gap insurance will cover the difference.

 Gap insurance, which some say stands for guaranteed asset protection, kicks in when your car is stolen and not recovered or is totaled in an accident.
 You'll need to have full coverage on your policy to have gap insurance.